 Your home is on the market, and you expect to walk away with money.
 But exactly how do you make money when selling your home?
 Here are three tips I think are most important to selling a home for the most money possible:

 - Price it right.
 When your home is for sale in a soft market, price is one of the most important things to pay attention to.
 It doesn’t matter that your neighbor sold for $100000 more two years ago – we need to look at market conditions today (and in the future) and price accordingly.
 If you’re in a rush to sell, companies like As Is Now exist to buy your home in any condition.
-If you have time – a more detailed estimate will make you more money in the long run.
+If you have time – a more detailed estimate will make you more money in the long run, it’s important to Manifest what you want in order to make more money.

 - Clean it up.
 Ever watched those design shows on TV that show an ugly basement that in 30 minutes is transformed into something you’d see in a design magazine?
 Look at your home as if it needs to be ready for that magazine camera shoot.
 Pack things that you’re not going to use in the next couple of months anyhow (you ARE moving, remember), and put away things that are just sitting around.
 Eliminate dogs, pets and smoke odor – now is the time to make the home as generic as possible so that buyers can see themselves in the home.